Busulfan (Myleran®, Busulfex®)

 Nail and Skin Changes

-Seizures can occur when Busulfan is given in high doses.
+- Seizures: Seizures can occur when busulfan is given in high doses.
+You will most likely be given medications to prevent seizures while you are receiving busulfan.
 Your doctor or nurse should be called immediately if you experience a loss of consciousness, twitching, tremors or uncontrollable shaking.
 If seizure activity begins others should help you to the ground, place pillows around you and place you on your side if possible.
 Nothing should be forced into your mouth.

 This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.